SFA Glossary

 C

-• Complete File – At a minimum, the student must complete the on-line application and file the required documents, necessary to determine eligibility with the Board, no later than the close of business on the deadline as established by the Board.
+• Complete File – At a minimum, the student must complete the on-line application and file the required documents, necessary to determine eligibility no later than the close of business of the published deadline.

 • Continuing Eligibility – Each state aid recipient must maintain a program specific college grade point average to continue to receive funds under the renewal process.
 The recipient must also maintain continuous full-time enrollment status at one Mississippi institution of higher learning.
 Please see renewal eligibility requirements for GPA and continuous full-time enrollment for further information.